hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

 **Note:** You may also connect using [IKEv2](ikev2-howto.md) (recommended) or [IPsec/L2TP](clients.md) mode.

-After <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">setting up your own VPN server</a>, follow these steps to configure your devices.
+After [setting up your own VPN server](https://github.com/hwdsl2/setup-ipsec-vpn), follow these steps to configure your devices.
 IPsec/XAuth ("Cisco IPsec") is natively supported by Android, iOS and OS X. There is no additional software to install.
-Windows users can use the free <a href="https://www.shrew.net/download/vpn" target="_blank">Shrew Soft client</a>.
+Windows users can use the free [Shrew Soft client](https://www.shrew.net/download/vpn).
 In case you are unable to connect, first check to make sure the VPN credentials were entered correctly.

 IPsec/XAuth mode is also called "Cisco IPsec".
 This mode is generally **faster than** IPsec/L2TP with less overhead.